Morgan McBride6-minute read

 Don’t place that “For Sale” sign out in your yard just yet.
-Making a few renovations before putting your house on the market could increase how much you end up selling your home for.
+Making a few home renovations before putting your house on the market could increase how much you end up selling your home for.

-Minor bathroom remodeling can go a long way.
+Minor bathroom upgrades can go a long way.
 No need to get out the sledgehammer or uproot the plumbing; just focus on affordable, easy-to-make updates to rejuvenate the room.
 Here are a few bathroom remodel ideas you can tackle on your own:

 Remember, it’s usually wise to focus on small bathroom remodeling ideas instead of any major transformations.
 Once you start rearranging the pipes or ripping out tiles, your return on investment is likely to drop drastically.